Continued fractions and their application into fast computation of \(\lfloor nx\rfloor\)

 Hence, if for example we choose $k=30$, then $m=323228496$, so we must have $\vert n\vert\leq \lfloor (2^{31}-1)/m \rfloor = 6$ in order to ensure $nm$ to fit in 32-bits.

-(In fact, at least on x86_64, it seems that there is no difference in performace of multiplying a 64-bit register and a 32-bit constant to produce a 64-bit number, versus multiplying a 32-bit register and a 32-bit constant to produce a 32-bit number, so we might only want to ensure $m$ to be in 32-bits and $mn$ to be in 64-bits, but let us just assume that we want $nm$ to be also in 32-bits for simplicity.
+(In fact, at least on x86_64, it seems that there is no difference in performance of multiplying a 64-bit register and a 32-bit constant to produce a 64-bit number, versus multiplying a 32-bit register and a 32-bit constant to produce a 32-bit number, so we might only want to ensure $m$ to be in 32-bits and $mn$ to be in 64-bits, but let us just assume that we want $nm$ to be also in 32-bits for simplicity.
 What matters here is that we want to keep things inside a fixed number of bits.)

 As a result, these competing requirements will admit a sweet spot that gives the maximum range of $n$.
 In this specific case, the sweet spot turns out to be $k=21$ and $m=631305$, which allows $n$ up to $\vert n \vert\leq 2620$.